gavanderhoorn/industrial_robot_status_controller/README.md

 Note: `industrial_robot_status_interface` is only needed when integrating the interface into a `hardware_interface`.

+You can now continue with configuring your `ros_control` controller stack.
+See the [Example - Controller](#controller-1) section below for an example controller configuration.

 ### From source

 This should only be needed in case: